 Spice Powders – This curry uses basic spice powders such as turmeric powder and red chilli powder.

-Others – Other than the above-mentioned ingredients, you will also need vegetable oil, asafetida (hing), mustard seeds, cumin seeds, fenugreek seeds (methi dana), nigella seeds (kalonji), fennel seeds (saunf), salt, water, and sugar.
+Others – Other than the above-mentioned ingredients, you will also need vegetable oil, asafetida (hing), black mustard seeds, cumin seeds, fenugreek seeds (methi dana), nigella seeds (kalonji), fennel seeds (saunf), salt, water, and sugar.

 It will last easily for 7-10 days when stored in an air-tight container in the refrigerator.
 Use a clean and dry spoon for every use, which will ensure that the sabzi lasts longer.